alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 2. The content is definitely 13 bytes long

-3. The content is definitely not 10 bytes long

-4. The content starts with the word "Hello"
+3. The content starts with the word "Hello"

-5. The content contains the substring "ello"
+4. The content contains the substring "ello"

-6. The content does not contain the word "Goodbye"
+5. The content does not contain the word "Goodbye"

-7. The content contains a substring from amongst the following set: ...
+6. The content contains a substring from amongst the following set: ...

-8. The content does not contain a substring from amongst the following set: ...
+7. The content does not contain a substring from amongst the following set: ...

-9. The top bit of the first byte of the content in ASCII encoding, is zero
+8. The top bit of the first byte of the content in ASCII encoding, is zero

-10. The MD5 hash of the content is 080aef839b95facf73ec599375e92d47
+9. The MD5 hash of the content is 080aef839b95facf73ec599375e92d47

-11. The hash of the content exists amongst the following set of hashes: ...
+10. The hash of the content exists amongst the following set of hashes: ...

-12. The hash of the content does not exist amongst the following set of hashes: ...
+11. The hash of the content does not exist amongst the following set of hashes: ...

-13. The content was matched by a machine-learning classifier with the following training set: ...
+12. The content was matched by a machine-learning classifier with the following training set: ...

 ### Examples of non-PCASM